If you don’t find the answer to your question here, please give us a shout at email@example.com

 Can I park on site & do I need to pay to park my motorcycle?

 You can park on site and motorcycles are completely free to park within the car park on site- please follow the marshals’ directions.
 Please note that parking is on grass so bring a puck or something solid for your side stand.
 Car parking is only available on site via a pre-booked pass available in the Tickets section.
-There may be spaces available on the day however as the parking area is relatively small then we may not be able to accommodate your request without a pre-booked pass.
+THERE WILL NOT BE ANY CAR PARKING SPACES AVAILABLE ON THE DAY.
+If car parking is not available as an option then we have unfortunately sold out of allocated spaces.
+There is limited paid parking in the town.

 Can I bring children?

-Whilst there are no specific children’s activities, children are welcome; and all Under 16’s are allowed in for free.
-All we as is that there is one adult (18 or older) for every child under 16, and that you select the free children’s ticket when you book your adult tickets.
+Whilst there are no specific children’s activities, children are welcome; and all Under 18’s are allowed in for free.
+All we as is that there is one adult (18 or older) for every child under 18, and that you select the free children’s ticket when you book your adult tickets.
 This allows us to monitor numbers and ensure we cater for the right attendees.
-There is a discounted ticket for 16 and 17 year olds.

 Can I bring my own food and drink?

 Whilst we do allow you to bring in your own food and non-alcoholic drinks, we do want to encourage you to support the reasonably-priced small local businesses that we are using for our catering.
 Hot drinks, cold drinks, alcoholic drinks and a range of hot and cold food will be available to purchase on site.
-A reasonably-priced bar will be available in the show itself and open for the campsite once the show has closed.
+A reasonably-priced bar will be available in the show itself and open until late.

 Is the venue suitable for those needing disabled access?